 5. Certified Radiation Therapy Technologist (RTT)

 Certified Radiation Therapist Technologist treats diseases by exposing specific areas of patients’ bodies to prescribed doses of radiation and repositioning the patient as needed during the procedure.
-The outcome could be cure, relief of symptoms, and improvement of patient’s quality of life.
+The outcome could be a cure, relief of symptoms, and improvement of the patient’s quality of life.

 How to Obtain Certification